BcommeBois/oihana-php-files/README.md

 ## Documentation

+Read the full documentation of the project on : https://bcommebois.github.io/oihana-php-files/

+### Generates and update the documentation

-Use PhpDocumentor to generates the documentation of the library in the ./docs directory.
+We use PhpDocumentor to generates the documentation of the library in the ./docs directory.

 ### Usage
 Run the command :
 ```bash
 composer doc